 The London Mozart Players has a vacancy for a Sponsorship and Philanthropy Manager.
 As the first chamber orchestra to be run both artistically and managed by its players, the LMP is seeking a highly-capable fundraiser with experience, flair, commitment, determination and a desire to be part of a dedicated team tasked with driving the orchestra forwards.
 The chosen candidate must have a proven track record of raising funds within the Arts sector.

-The LMP has recently taken on a freelance fundraiser to focus on trusts and foundations and a Concerts and Relationship Manager to help bring in additional engagements.
-The Sponsorship and Philanthropy Manager will therefore be responsible for patronage from HNWI, fundraising events, corporate income and public funding.
-The chosen candidate will be tasked with raising a self-generated income of £200k per annum, developing a diverse range of sustainable funding streams to support the orchestra’s programming, and playing a crucial role in the future direction and growth of the LMP.
+The Sponsorship and Philanthropy Manager will be responsible for patronage from HNWI, taking care and building relationships with our patrons and donors, fundraising events, corporate income and public funding.
+The chosen candidate will be tasked with raising a self-generated income to help support the core funding, developing a diverse range of sustainable funding streams to support the orchestra’s programming, and playing a crucial role in the future direction and growth of the LMP.

 About the London Mozart Players